 Glaucoma is not simply fixed with the lowering of the intraocular pressure because the condition can often cause myopia (nearsightedness) which requires a patient to have glasses.
 The risk is also increased for a patient who suffers from amblyopia (decreased vision) and strabismus (crossed eyes), and these issues may also require treatment of a surgical nature.
-Even with speedy intervention of pediatric glaucoma, the possibility still exists for significant and permanent loss of vision, so the earlier a child is seen and treated by a doctor, the more likely a positive long term outcome.
+Even with the speedy intervention of pediatric glaucoma, the possibility still exists for significant and permanent loss of vision, so the earlier a child is seen and treated by a doctor, the more likely a positive long-term outcome.

 If you would like to learn more about childhood glaucoma by our pediatric ophthalmologists, please call our Fort Worth office at 817-732-5593.